hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### Where are the log files located?
 - **Symptoms**: Support staff need to inspect Loop logs but are unsure where the application writes them for a given user.
 - **Resolution**: Each user has a metadata directory (configured via `metadata_root`, `~/.loop_metadata` by default) that holds Loop’s internal state as well as log outputs of `launch_detached_process.log`.
-Access the project metadata folder from the project detail page to open this directory in the Files app when you need to review the content.
+Access the project metadata folder from the project detail page to open this directory in the Files app when you need to review this content.
+Apart from that, nginx application logs for this user are located in `/var/log/ondemand-nginx/<user>/error.log` and the global logs for Apache in `/var/log/httpd/`.